MGDIS/core-ui/packages/mg-components/src/components/molecules/mg-alert/readme.md

 ## Usage

-When a trigger (button...) is set up, it can trigger the display of a message.
-By default, the execution of the trigger erases the previous messages in the screen of the same type.
+When a trigger (such as a button) is activated, it can display an alert message.
+By default, activating the trigger erases any previous alert messages of the same type on the screen.

 ## Hide component